You can use Plumsail Documents connector in Power Automate (formerly Microsoft Flow) for two scenarios:

 You can use Plumsail Documents connector for Power Automate (Microsoft Flow) to start a process.
 Start by creating an API key.
 You will need it in your Flow.

-Optionally, once the action is executed you can get the result document as an output of the action and continue to work with it in your Flow.
+Optionally, once the action is executed, you can retrieve the resulting document as an output of the action and continue working with it in your Flow.
+In this case, the resulting file is saved to a SharePoint folder.
+Alternatively, you can choose any other connector to save the file or send it via email.

 Please, find out examples of Power Automate Flows with processes: